 - Section level – Commentaries and bibliographies.
 Links to cantos in periodicals and calendars of first editions as gleaned from Pound's correspondence.
 As Pound published his cantos serially, section by section, the first editions have stories of their own.

 - Canto title page level – Commentaries, readings, calendars of composition, illuminated title pages of early editions and bibliographies.
 Excerpts from Pound's sources will also be listed at this level and linked to the annotation.
 References used in annotation are also at this level.

 - Canto lines level – multimedia annotation.
 Within the glosses, we find links to sources, maps and other supporting materials.

 The annotation will look like an electronic card which opens when the reader hovers over an underlined word in the poem.
 The advantage of annotation for the readers is that they will not need to leave the poem page - reading the poem can proceed almost continuously.
 The annotation will disappear as soon as the user moves the mouse.
 To ensure full verifiability, the annotations will be referenced.

-As the work proceeds, the glosses will remain on the site to be consulted or downloaded in Companion pages (links on the right at canto title page level).
+As the work proceeds, the glosses will remain on the site in Companion pages to be consulted or downloaded (links on the right at canto title page level).